-Orlando is home of a two-time champion Cupcake Warrior – Hollis Wilder.
-Until this past weekend, I didn't know it because she earned this title on The Food Network.
+Orlando is home to a two-time champion Cupcake Warrior – Hollis Wilder.
+Until this past weekend, I didn’t know it because she earned this title on The Food Network.
 As an American with a Y chromosome, I have an aversion to cooking shows, minivans, and anything endorsed by Oprah.
-However, I'm glad that she's put her stake in the ground here in Orlando, because Sweet! by Good Golly Miss Holly makes some damn find cupcakes.
+However, I’m glad that she’s put her stake in the ground here in Orlando because Sweet! by Good Golly Miss Holly makes some damn find cupcakes.

 It Started With a Birthday

 Not for Ms. Wilder, but for me.
 After all, this is my blog, so the story is really about me and how I came to discover these awesome treats.
 Let’s go back a couple of years.
 I was in Downtown Orlando at a photography workshop.
 It’s exactly what you think – a bunch of old men with cameras and beautiful young models in bikinis and boots.
 No wonder I love photography.
 At any rate, one of the old men who was assisting the workshop promoter mentioned that his birthday was on the next day when we came back.
 Quite by coincidence, there was some street festival right downstairs by Lake Eola.
 I walked through after a day of shooting beautiful young women in bikinis and boots, only to find a stand by someone called The Dessert Lady.
 Never heard of her before, but she was selling cupcakes.
 I bought a bunch of them, figuring that I’d offer them up for the birthday boy on the next day.